YoungRaeKimm/YoungRaeKimm.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I'm a M.S. candidate of School of Computing at <a href="https://www.kaist.ac.kr/en/">Korea Advanced Institute of Science and Technology (KAIST)</a>, advised by <a href="http://cds.kaist.ac.kr/cdsn/?p=29">Prof. Dongman Lee</a>.
+Previously, I was advised by <a href="https://apl.hongik.ac.kr/professor">Prof. Young Yoon</a> in the Department of Computer Engineering, <a href="https://en.hongik.ac.kr/index.do">Hongik University</a>.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Computer Vision:** image restoration, segmentation, video understanding, general purpose vision
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Machine Learning:** meta-learning, transfer learning, representation learning

 ## News